stoplightio/studio/docs/designing-apis/using-references.md

 * Generate API documentation
 * De-duplicate common structures like responses or shared parameters in Modeling
-* Setup a mock server for an API in Prism
+* Setup a mock server for an API

 ## How
 1. Select an **endpoint** or **model**